 So to bring its importance back onto the horizon, networking as a means through which to establish direct routes to market can teach you just how much easier it is to make a sale if you’ve made your offer in more of a personal manner than something like firing off an email sales pitch.
 However, it is important to remember that you can never go wrong with emailing, especially if you have enlisted the help of an email finding service like RocketReach that can help to connect with you with the relevant professionals who will be able to improve your journey.
 This is something that you may decide to do if you don’t have the time to physically meet someone.
 But if you ever get the opportunity, try and physically network as much as possible.
 Certain business people have two phones, for example, one of which is one of those old dual band ones which might need new batteries quite regularly, in which case there is probably not a single soul of this ilk who subscribes to a mailing list about riveting content covering the topic of dual band phones!
 And do you know where there is a high concentration of such entrepreneurs?
 It’s at a networking session…

 Discovering new routes to market

 As perhaps an extension of establishing direct routes to your clients and to the market, networking is important in that it can help you find brand new routes to market.
-There are certain sales which can only be made in a setting such as a business breakfast, for instance, or certain relationships with prospective partners and suppliers which can only be signed off on in such networking environments.
+There are certain sales that can only be made in a setting such as a business breakfast, for instance, or certain relationships with prospective partners and suppliers which can only be signed off on in such networking environments.
 Sometimes all it really takes is making the right connection with just one fellow attendee and your business could blast right off into space from there.
 Especially if your business is focused on sales, many people tend to find jobs while networking with fellow attendees.

 Building up network capital